Home

 Wetheringsett Weathered granite stone 60cm x 30cm x 30cm at base of church buttress.

 Wherstead Two sarsen stones under buttress of church.
+Plus possible sarsen found in early 1800s, now buried on south side of church.

-TM371793: sandstone conglomerate erratic noted at Bond's Farm (close to thyme Cottage).45
+TM371793: Sandstone conglomerate erratic noted at Bond's Farm (close to Thyme Cottage).45

 Woolverstone Name of village supposed to have come from Wulf's Stone, where a Viking chief sacrificed a local maiden.